“I request that it be arranged that such inhuman deeds be discontinued, or else be done where one does not have to see it.”

 But this book – well, I strongly encourage you to move it up to your must read this book list.
 Really; you need to read this book.
 I’ll say it again — it is a remarkable book; an important book.

 Here’s my brief “summary” of the book:

 Willful blindness is about the blindness all around us – in our own lives, in our organizations and communities and institutions.

 We are blind.
 I am blind; you are blind.
 And we are blind to the things we are blind to.

 And, we ignore the obvious (our own blindness) at our peril.

 She fills the books with important stories to pound away at this costly human trait.
-Maybe the most gripping is her recounting of the blindness of the people of Libby, Wyoming.
-(The story of Gayla Benefield, and the 80x the national average of the incidence of asbestosis in Libby, Wyoming, and W. R. Grace, and the blindness of so many of the town’s citizens.
+Maybe the most gripping is her recounting of the blindness of the people of Libby, Montana.
+(The story of Gayla Benefield, and the 80x the national average of the incidence of asbestosis in Libby, Montana, and W. R. Grace, and the blindness of so many of the town’s citizens.
 See below!).